LETARTARE/CB_AddonForQt/README.md

-# AddOnForQt-3.3 January 03, 2020 (Win32-64, Linux-64)
+# AddOnForQt-3.3 January 04, 2020 (Win32-64, Linux-64)

-Plugin to compile QT applications with 'Code::Blocks, but without 'Code:Block' patch'
+Plugin to compile QT applications with 'Code::Blocks', but without 'Code:Block' patch.

 **Versions for all 'Code::Block, sdk >= 2.4.0, svn >= 12142'**